Housing market in the Netherlands in 2023

 To buy or not to buy a house in the Netherlands?

-In summary, the Dutch housing market stays tight and house prices are expected to keep rising.
+In summary, the Dutch housing market is showing positive signs and house prices are expected to keep rising.
 However, nobody knows for sure what's going to happen on the real estate market.
 It's a scientific fact that economic trends and house prices developments can't be foreseen.

 So, to buy or not to buy a house in the Netherlands?
 If you want to purchase a property and you can afford it, you should.